-MOSFIRE will provide near-IR (~0.9-2.5 μm) multi-object spectroscopy over a 6.1' x 3' field of view with a resolving power of R~3,270 for a 0.7'' slit width (R~4800 for a 0.5'' slit), or imaging over a field of view (FOV) of 6.14' with 0.18'' per pixel sampling.
-Using a single state-of-the-art Rockwell Hawaii-2RG HgCdTe detector with 2K x 2K pixels, MOSFIRE will capture most or all of an atmospheric window in a single exposure for any slit placed within a 6.1' x 3' field, and the instrument will employ a single, fixed diffraction grating used in multiple orders (3, 4, 5, and 6) for dispersion in the K, H, J and Y (a.k.a.
+MOSFIRE will provide near-IR (~0.97 to 2.45 μ m) imaging and multi-object spectroscopy over a 6.14' x 6.14' field of view with a resolving power of R~3,270 for a 0.7" slit width (R~4800 for a 0.5" slit), or imaging over a field of view (FOV) of 6.14' with 0.18" per pixel sampling.
+Using a single state-of-the-art Rockwell Hawaii-2RG HgCdTe detector with 2K x 2K pixels, MOSFIRE will capture most or all of an atmospheric window in a single exposure for any slit placed within a 6.12' x 3' field, and the instrument will employ a single diffraction grating used in multiple orders (3, 4, 5, and 6) for dispersion in the K, H, J and Y (a.k.a.
 Z) bands, respectively.
+The grating is deployable at two discrete angles located by fixed stops providing a small position shift for spectra on the detector in order to maximize wavelength coverage for K and H at one position and J and Y at the other position.

-A special feature of MOSFIRE is that its multiplex advantage of up to 45 slits is achieved using a cryogenic configurable slit unit (CSU) being developed in collaboration with the Swiss Centre for Microelectronics.
+A special feature of MOSFIRE is that its multiplex advantage of up to 46 slits is achieved using a cryogenic configurable slit unit (CSU) being developed in collaboration with the Swiss Centre for Electronics and Microtechnology (CSEM).
 The CSU is reconfigurable under remote control in less than 5 minutes without any thermal cycling of the instrument.